anoma/nspec/docs/arch/node/types/engine.juvix.md

 instantiated with the following type parameters:

 - `C`: the type for the read-only engine configuration,
-- `S`: the type for the local state,
+- `S`: the type for the local engine-specific state,
 - `M`: the type for the mailbox state,
 - `H`: the type for the timer handles,
 - `L`: the type for the action labels,